 If you are a runner, it is advisable to continue with running, but adjust the distance you run so you aren’t getting latent pain.
 We have given an example of a running plan in our article running with heel pain.

 Begin with a program of calf raises which we have explained in detail.

-If you need further help with finding the right amount of load, please try our Achilles Challenge which walks you through the exact rehabilitation for Achilles Tendonitis and you can access a free heel consult here.
+If you need further help with finding the right amount of load, please try our Achilles Challenge which walks you through the exact rehabilitation for Achilles Tendonitis.

 Passive treatments aren’t recommended on their own, but they can sometimes supplement the exercises by giving temporary pain relief.
 You can try taping for Achilles pain, or other soft tissue techniques like massage for the calf muscle.
 Some patients find benefits from braces for Achilles Tendonitis as well.